Table of Contents

 - Office of the Assistant Secretary for Planning and Evaluation

 With such bleak statistics, some Americans may look wistfully at other countries for a better health-care model.
-For example, they may look to their neighbor Canada’s universal health-care system and pharmacy referral services like ours.
+For example, they may look to their neighbor Canada’s universal health-care system and pharmacy referral services like Canada Drug Warehouse.

-In this article, we’ll compare and contrast the U.S. and Canada’s health-care systems to see what the differences are.
+In this article, we’ll compare and contrast the American and Canadian health-care systems to understand the secret behind cheap Canadian drugs.